 Long dark nights

 October & November: Over these couple of months, Autumn starts to kick in with daily light levels dropping to around 8 to 10 hours and temperatures dropping back down to about 0 to 5 degrees.
 This time of the year is very promising in Norway.
 The fish do go on the hunt ready for the massive lack of baitfish during the winter months.

 How physically demanding is a fishing holiday in Norway?

-Nearly all our destinations in Norway are built around the marina, meaning a short walk down to the boats.
+Nearly all our destinations in Norway are built around the marina, meaning a short walk down to the boats before you depart for your fishing spots.
 However, cabins are built on wooden pillars above the sea.
 So a short walk down steps to reach the boats is required.
 At low water, these steps can become fairly steep; however, the opposite is the case when it is high water.

 Once down at the water’s edge, there will be a small step into the boats.
 You can be helped by your friends if you find it difficult.
 The fishing part of the holiday is as demanding as you want it to be.
 If you find reeling big fish is tiring, then sit back and take a break for 5 minutes.
 An excellent way to get a feel for what a Norway Sea Fishing trip is like, we’ve created a Sea Fishing YouTube Playlist showcasing what to expect when you’re out there fishing.

 A handy piece of equipment is a butt pad or rod harness.
 They will take the pressure away from the bottom of your back and arms, spreading it around your body.
 Making it a lot easier to handle large fish.

 Apart from that, the rest of the holiday is not demanding.
 The transfer people will be waiting right outside the airports to take you to your cabins.
 They will sometimes even help you unload your suitcases and assist with bringing them into your cabins.